stevepdp/stevepdp.dev.old/index.md

 ---

 ### About
+Greetings!

-Hi!
-I'm a gameplay programmer on Unity.
-My focus is on big-screen 2D and 3D experiences that delight players!
-I'm currently participating in a bootcamp: "Real-Time 3D Skills Bootcamp - Gameplay Programmer (Unity)" with Mastered.
-With the first phase now wrapping up, I am seeking a remote-working, full-time position in the industry.
+I'm a gameplay programmer with experience in Unity & C#, creating immersive 2D and 3D experiences for various platforms.
+Currently, I'm enrolled in a bootcamp with Mastered.
+As the first phase comes to a close, I'm now seeking a remote, full-time position in the industry.

 ### Contact